whfuyn/rgb-coloring/README.md

     rgb_assignments,
     // Where to put the change.
     Some(Beneficiary::WitnessVout(2)),
-    // The seed for generating the blinding factor. blinding_seed,
 );
 // The `commitment` is what we put in the OP_RETURN output.
 // The `partial_fascia` is the incomplete data that needs to be consumed by the stock.